ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 ```
 &nbsp;

-**3. Set the breakpoint as shown**
+**3. Set the breakpoint as shown in the screenshot below**

 &nbsp;

-**4. Test: Start the Server, and use the Admin App to update your Order by adding a `Green` Item**
+**4. Test: Start the Server, login as Admin**

+**5. Use the Admin App to update your Order by adding 12 `Green` Items**

-At the breakpoint, note you can use standard debugger services to debug your logic (examine `Item` attributes, step, etc).
+At the breakpoint, observe you can use standard debugger services to debug your logic (examine `Item` attributes, step, etc).

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/logic-debugging.jpeg?raw=true">

 &nbsp;

-This simple example illustrates some significant aspects of iteration, described in the sub-sections bdelow.
+This simple example illustrates some significant aspects of iteration, described in the sub-sections below.

 &nbsp;